-Colorado Access (RMC's RAE) receives CORHIO ADT feeds as well as periodic referrals from hospitals.
-This information allows COA to risk stratify and target interventions for those members who have complex medical issues.
-The COA Care Management Team, upon referral, provides members transitioning from hospital settings to lower levels of care with appropriate transitions of care intervention, including, but not limited to:
+The Colorado Access RAE receives CORHIO ADT feeds as well as periodic referrals from hospitals.
+This information allows Colorado Access to risk stratify and target interventions for those members who have complex medical issues.
+The RAE, upon referral, provides members transitioning from hospital settings to lower levels of care with appropriate transitions of care intervention, including, but not limited to: collaborative patient focused discharge planning; submission of patient referrals that support ease of access to services and remain consistent with identified patient needs; coordination of activities to ensure access to care to decrease risk for readmisison; and exchange of patient information, clinical records, care plan goals, and care coordination activities to promote interdisciplinary service delivery.